 For residents living with Alzheimer’s disease or other dementias, memory care is typically the next level of care after assisted living.

-Can couples stay together if care needs differ?
+Can couples stay connected if care needs differ?

 Is respite care an option before making a permanent move?